mnn/root-cz-fixer/README.md

-# :octocat: Root.cz Fixer
+# Root.cz Fixer

-## :suspect: About
+## About

-RCF is a user script (written in [LiveScript](http://livescript.net)) used to "re-skin" the [root.cz](http://root.cz) site.
+:crystal_ball: RCF is a user script used to "re-skin" the [root.cz](http://root.cz) site.
 It does recolouring (wine tiles on black background with light yellow text and light blue links) and also rearranges layout a bit (e.g. actualities to the right, forum higher).
 It also covers the forum (recolouring, fixed pagination and some other tweaks).

 Many features can be disabled, e.g. hiding ads or moving forum up.
 It is done in a settings section in top of the script file.

 Priority of this project is the desktop version, but I do try to not break mobile layout.

 >  Almost everything is finished.
-It is stable enough - I am using it almost every day  :partly_sunny:.
+It is stable enough - I am using it virtually every day  :partly_sunny:.

+## Technical details

+Project is written in [LiveScript](http://livescript.net) and uses [Stylus](stylus-lang.com/) for cascade style sheets.
+For build scripts is used [Gulp](http://gulpjs.com/).

-## :steam_locomotive: Build
+## Build

-You need to install [Node.js](https://nodejs.org/en/), at least at version 6.
+:steam_locomotive: You need to install [Node.js](https://nodejs.org/en/), at least at version 6.
 In order to invoke `gulp` command comfortably I also recommend installing gulp package globally - `npm i -g gulp`.

-Unpack download archive or clone reopsitory and inside run:
+Unpack downloaded archive or clone reopsitory and inside the directory run:

 ```
 npm install